 1.2 Timeout requirements

 The SFTP that sends orders (in CSV format) to and receives executions from RBC is swiped every 15 minutes.
-If we don’t receive an ACK or a NACK in 15 minutes the order will be flagged, order status will remain ‘Sent to RBC’.
+If we don’t receive an ACK or a NACK in 15 minutes the order will be flagged, order status will remain ‘Sent to RBC’.Order will change to Timed Out-> user can then send the order to RBC

 Mediolanum Treasury team will call RBC to send back the ACK.
 Once processed the order will follow the workflow described above.

 2 Technical details